 Rahr & Sons Brewing Co. of Fort Worth, Texas is the perfect venue for any party featuring an over-21 crowd.

-The brewery totals 30,000 square feet available for rent and the PALLET ROOM can hold up to 300 people.
-We’ve hosted birthdays, reunions, wedding receptions, company awards and sports banquets, holiday gatherings, art showings, CD release parties, music showcases, and more!
+The brewery offers 30,000 square feet of available rental space.
+Our main bar can hold up to 300 people.
+We’ve hosted birthdays, reunions, wedding receptions, sports banquets, holiday gatherings, art showings, CD release parties, music showcases, Baby Showers, Company parties, and more!

-The bar will have last call 30 minutes prior to the end of the party and will close down 15 minutes prior to the end of the party.
+The bar will have last call 30 minutes prior to the end of the party and will close down 15 minutes later.

-We have worked with some fantastic catering services and restaurants and we’ll gladly give you a list of places we recommend, but you can also bring in your own food.
-Plan to bring your own water/soft drinks (or make arrangements with your caterer) because we have our hands full just tending to the beer.
+We have worked with some fantastic catering services and restaurants and will gladly give you a list of places we recommend, you also have the option to bring in your own food.
+Since we are a brewery by day we are only able o serve beer to your guest.
+Please make arrangements for water and soft drinks if you intend to have those available to your guests.
 TABC/State Law prohibits the consumption of any other alcohol on the brewery premises.
-Please do not bring any confetti or shelled peanuts.
+We do ask that you please not bring any confetti or shelled peanuts.

 Call us at 817-810-9266 to check availability or to ask us any questions.